Rankings

 The Leiden Ranking is compiled by the Centre for Science and Technology Studies (CWTS) at Leiden University.
 It goes even further than the ARWU in focusing specifically on research, as it is based solely on bibliometric data (publications and citations) from the Web of Science scientific citation indexing service.
 That also explains why it focuses mainly on the natural and medical sciences, which traditionally publish in international science journals.
 The Leiden Ranking is an interactive index of over 1300 research universities world-wide.
 Users can set their own parameters:

-• Time period: the first available time period is 2006-2009, with each successive period being one year later in time
+• Time period: the first available time period is 2006-2009, with each successive period being one year later in time;

-• Field: one of the five fields of science or all sciences
+• Field: one of the five fields of science or all sciences;

-• Region/country
+• Region/country;

-• Minimum publication output
+• Minimum publication output;

-• Type of indicator: 'impact', 'collaboration' (based on co-authored publications) and since 2019 also 'open access' and 'gender'
+• Type of indicator: 'impact', 'collaboration' (based on co-authored publications) and since 2019 also 'open access' and 'gender';

-• Citation-impact indicators (top 1%, top 10% and top 50%)
+• Citation-impact indicators (including top 1%, top 5%, top 10% and top 50%)

 • Collaboration indicators (total no. of publications co-authored with other organisations, no. of publications co-authored with other countries, no. of publications co-authored with industry, and no. of co-authored publications based on distance, either <100 km or >5000 km).